RESOURCES FOR FACULTY AND STAFF

 Sometimes troubling events from outside the classroom have a way of intruding on classroom and one-on-one discussions with students.
 After all, students often look to faculty for guidance in understanding the world around them, and course topics often focus or touch on troubling world events.
 What follows are some general guidelines that may prove helpful in managing emotionally-laden classroom and one-on-one discussions.

-- It gives students a feeling of genuine caring and concern.
+- Expression of genuine concern.